integrativesoft/lara/README.md

 **Lara**'s gives you full control of the HTML DOM tree from the server in C#.

 The server keeps a virtual copy of the page and flushes deltas to the browser.
-The client runs a thin Lara runtime client that interprets server deltas.
+The client runs a thin Lara runtime that interprets server deltas.

 Support: